 As viruses are prone to mutate, making previous vaccines ineffective in some cases, VLPs are a promising option to combat this issue.
 This is because the surface proteins of a VLP can be modeled to fight against a specific combination of proteins on a novel version of a virus.

-VLPs are also not able to replicate, which makes them safer than attenuated vaccines.
+VLPs are also not able to replicate, which makes them safer than attenuated vaccines in some respects.

 The risks of VLP vaccines are largely the same as other types of vaccines.
 Any side effects experienced will likely depend on the disease a person is being vaccinated against.